1st Air Base Group: 21st century

-Along with Texas, California and New York, the Puerto Rico State Command is one of the few SDFs that has an air division that embrace the Air Force culture.
+Along with Texas, California and New York, the Puerto Rico State Command is one of the few SDFs that has an air division that embraces the Air Force culture.
 The 1st Air Support Group, located at Muñiz Air National Guard Base, is an excellent example of integration and teamwork with the PRANG units, especially with the current 156th Wing.

 The 1st Air Support Group is composed of: